Ernyoke/certified-aws-solutions-architect-professional/05-compute/ec2.md

 - **Scheduled Reserved Instances**:
     - Great for long term requirements which does not run constantly, ex. batch processing running 5 hours/day
     - For scheduled reserved instances we specify a time window.
 The capacity can be used only during the time window
+    - Limitations:
+        - Does not support all kind of instance types
         - Minimum purchase per year is 1200 hours, minimum commitment is 1 year
 - **Dedicated Hosts**:
     - They are EC2 hosts allocated to a customer entirely
     - They are hosts designed for specific instances, ex.
 A, C, R, etc.
     - Hosts come with all of the resources we expected from a physical machine: number of cores and CPUs, memory, local storage and connectivity
+    - We pay for the host, we don't pay anymore for instance usage per second in case we launch instances on the host
     - We have a capacity for a dedicated hosts, we can launch different sizes of instances based on the available capacity
     - Reasons for dedicated hosts: we want to use software which is licensed for number of cores or number of sockets
-    - Host affinity: links instances to hosts, if we stop and start the instance, it will remain on the same host
+    - Host affinity: feature of dedicated hosts.
+Links instances to hosts, if we stop and start the instance, it will remain on the same host
+    - Only our instances will run on a dedicated hosts
+    - Capacity management:
+        - We have to manage our capacity in terms of under utilization of the host
+        - We have a limited capacity in terms of how many EC2 instances we can launch
 - **Dedicated Instances**:
     - Our instances run on an EC2 host with other instances of ours.
-The host is not shared with other AWS customers
+The host is not shared with other AWS customers, no other customers will use the same hardware
     - We don't pay for the host, nor do we share the host
-    - Extra fees:
+    - There are some extra fees for this kind of purchase option:
-        - One of hourly fee for any regions in which we are using dedicated instances
+        - One-of hourly fee for any regions in which we are using dedicated instances
         - There is a fee for the dedicated instances themselves
+    - Dedicated instances are common in industries where we cannot share hardware
+    - No extra capacity management required from us

 ## Capacity Reservations